influxdata/influxdb-rails/README.md

 Out of the box, you'll automatically get reporting of your controller, view, and db runtimes and rendering of template, partial and collection for each request.
+Reporting of SQL queries is disabled by default because it is still in experimental mode and currently requires String parsing which might cause performance issues on query intensive applications.
+You can enable it by setting the `series_name_for_sql` configuration.

 It is possible to disable the rendering series by setting the series_name to nil.